ReemHal/letter_images/README.md

 <a name="collection"><a/>
 ### Extract and Query information from a collection of letter images

 We can also extract information from each image in a collection of letter images and save it in a csv file.
 Extracted information include: the location of each part in a letter, the part type (e.g. sender, signature, body, etc.), the text within that part, as well as the image name and full path.
-This information allows us to query our database for a veriety of purposes.
+This information allows us to query our database for a variety of purposes.
 Examples include:
   - retrieving all the letters that were signed by a given name
   - retrieving letters that were written on the same day
   - finding letters which discuss similar topics.